Life can be complicated. This is especially true when you're juggling your life with your learning.

 To support you during difficult times, Royal Roads University offers free, confidential counselling and learning strategy services.

 You can get one-time support or short-term ongoing counselling (usually up to five sessions).
-We offer services to you, wherever you are — in person, over the phone or on Zoom or Skype.
+We offer services to you, wherever you are — in person, over the phone or on Zoom.

 Make an appointment

 Use one of the following options to book a counselling appointment:

 - Book an appointment using our online booking system.

 - Phone 250.391.2600 ext.
 4515 or toll free 1.800.788.8028 (ask for "Counselling Services").

 Prior to your first appointment, please familiarize yourself with our confidentiality and informed consent statement.

 If you need an appointment urgently or outside of hours available in the online booking system, email us directly.